 Many of the device treatments are part of a total skin rejuvenation program, which typically includes hyaluronic acid and other fillers to lift the face and neuromodulators to help with dynamic wrinkles, those created by muscle movement.
-With the device treatments, the process of demolishing old collagen and reconstructing new collagen can take several months.
-Using these injectables in combination with the device treatment will provide a more satisfying and immediate result during the energy-based remodeling process.
+With the device treatments, the process of removing old collagen and promoting production of new collagen can take several months.
+Using injectables in combination with the device treatment will provide a more satisfying and immediate result during the energy-based remodeling process.

 What outcome should patients expect?